 The Dog Inn (Belthorn) Ltd is a Community Benefit Society (FCA registration number 7095), which is a type of cooperative.
 Six founder members set up the Society in 2015, with the assistance of a larger steering group, comprising around 20 members of the village.
-At our last AGM, on Tuesday 22nd May 2018, a new 7 member board was elected.
-We would like to extend our thanks to Trevor Cairns and John Murphy who stood down during the year 2017 – 18, and also Stephen Horrocks, who was unsuccessful in his bid for re-election.

 The current Board members are:

 Dave Hollings (Chair): Human Resources, Grants.
 I live in Waterside, and am a founder member and Director of Co-operative and Mutual Solutions Limited, a consultancy business providing advice and support to co-operatives and social enterprises.
 Besides holding management positions in several co-operatives and credit unions I have twenty seven years experience in providing advice and developmental support to co-operative and mutual enterprises.
 I am nationally recognised as an expert on legal structures for social enterprises and community share issues.